data2evidence/d2e/docs/README_trex_overview.md

 11. Start/Restarting application: `yarn start:minerva --wait; sleep 60`

 > **Note:**
-> - If you are starting the application for first time and/or if docker volume resources have been completely removed, re-run **Credentials Setup** section
+> - If you are starting the application for first time and/or if docker volume resources have been completely removed, re-run the **Environment Variables and Credentials Setup** section
 > - If you have setup the application before, run steps in section **Application Setup** as required.